A turquoise box with the letters "rhd" in white in the center.

 About Rachel

-Prior to founding RHD LLC, Rachel spent over a decade leading work at the intersection of electoral, policy and advocacy, and cultural change.As a former executive director, campaign manager, registered lobbyist, and member of countless boards, committees, and coalitions, Rachel has seen first-hand the pitfalls that can happen when planning and engagement processes fail to account for the complexities of real people.Pitfalls like...
+If you’re a non-profit or civic leader preparing for change – from undertaking a planning process to leadership transition or organizational growth – you know the same cookie cutter planning and engagement processes don't work.As a former executive director, campaign manager, registered lobbyist, and member of countless boards, committees, and coalitions, Rachel has seen first-hand the pitfalls that can happen when planning and engagement processes fail to account for the complexities of real people.Pitfalls like...

 Who we work with